 But here’s the thing: Grammar and language evolve with usage.
 If we start using they/them in the singular, then guess what?
 They’re singular.
 Most style guides now accept singular they, which has actually been in use much longer than you might think.

 Singular they just makes sense, and not only because it is more inclusive.
-They is the perfect pronoun when you’re unaware of an individual’s gender identity.
+They is the perfect choice when you’re unaware of an individual’s gender identity.
 It’s so much easier and less clunky than “he or she” and “his/her.”

 Example: Someone left their jacket here.